cyberphone/cbor-everywhere/README.md

 that has been encountered.

 ## Deterministic Serialization
-Unlike XML and JSON, CBOR supports deterministic serialization, producing shortest possible CBOR data.
+Unlike XML and JSON, CBOR supports deterministic serialization.
+In addition to making interoperability testing easier, deterministic serialization also produces shortest possible CBOR data.

 ### Sorted Maps
 Through deterministic serialization, CBOR map keys are by default *sorted*, making debug and documentation easier.
-By using CBOR integers as map keys, map arguments can be positioned in the (for the application), most logical place.
+By using CBOR integers as map keys, mapped arguments can be positioned in the (for the application), most logical place.

-The sorting also simplifies decoders since the only specific test needed for map keys, is that they are stored in a lexicographically ascending order.
+The sorting also simplifies decoders since the only specific test needed for map keys, is that they are stored in a *lexicographically ascending order*.

 ### Cryptographic Operations
 Since deterministic serialization eliminates potentially